 Painting reconstruction in collaboration with invited artists Manuela Romo and Eric Valencia.

 With the support and collaboration of Nathaniel Cano, restorer and art historian

-With the support and collaboration of the National Laboratory of Science for the Research and Conservation of Cultural Heritage, LANCIC, IF, UNAM.
+With the support and collaboration of the National Laboratory of Science for the Research and Conservation of Cultural Heritage, LANCIC, UNAM coordinated by José Luis Ruvalcaba.

 Developed with the support of Museo ExTeresa Arte Actual.